tlnguyen2009/a3-TienNguyen/README.md

 - Goal of this application is for my self studying about web technologies.
 In the other hand, it's for other people to enjoy clicking and seek simple relaxation.

-- The most challeng I face is design the routes and what data to save/ pass over the paths.
+- The most challenge I face is design the routes and what data to save/ pass over the paths.
 The next challenge will be OAuthication and how to lead the user to a login page.
 The last challenge is how to save data for the moment of before and after user login.

 - I choose username/password login as an authentication because it seems easier to me.
 And I also use JWT as an authorization.